2020-05-14

 to Python.

 What about writing R in-line in a Makefile?
-Note the addition of .SHELLFLAGS
+Note the addition of .SHELLFLAGS.

-runs SHELL -c "your\nscript\nhere"
+By default, make runs SHELL -c "your\nscript\nhere" which is not compatible

-R. To run a script in-line from a command in R, you use -e
+R. To run a script in-line from a command in R, you use -e:

 R: .SHELLFLAGS := -e